cgadwood/Elk-Stack-Sim/README.md

 10.1.0.4 (IP of the ELK vm)

 RUNNING THE PLAYBOOKS

-In order to run the playbooks, here are the list of commands:

 First must be in the correct folder (this is the folder where the commands should be)